 \subsection{Sample Properties}

-70 HLPCs are shown with green crosses, overlaid on the background \textit{Planck} 353\,GHz (850\,$\mu$m) continuum emission in Figure\,\ref{fig:HLP_Distribution}.
+Seventy HLPCs are shown with green crosses, overlaid on the background \textit{Planck} 353\,GHz (850\,$\mu$m) continuum emission in Figure\,\ref{fig:HLP_Distribution}.
 White rectangles outline the CO emission regions defined by \citet{1987ApJ...322..706D}.
-The clump-averaged $N_{\rm H_2}$ H$_2$ column density $N_{\rm H_2}$ was calculated assuming a dust emissivity model at 857\,GHz \citep{Planck2016XXVIII-PGCCs}.
-The $N_{\rm H_2}$ distributions of three samples, all the PGCCs, 793 high-latitude PGCCs, and 70 HLPCs are plotted as gray, blue and orange histograms in Figure\,\ref{fig:stats}, respectively.
-The $N_{\rm H_2}$ span of the 70 HLPCs has been evenly sampled, ensuring a similar distribution with its parent sample, 793 HL PGCCs.
-More importantly, the studied sample includes the densest clumps at the high-density end ($N_{\mathrm{H}_2}>2.0\times10^{21}$\,cm$^{-2}$).
-Considering that the denser clumps should be more likely to produce dense cores, we've covered the complete HLPCs where dense cores could form.
+The clump-averaged $N_{\rm H_2}$ H$_2$ column density $N_{\rm H_2}$ was calculated assuming a dust-emissivity model at 857\,GHz \citep{Planck2016XXVIII-PGCCs}.
+The $N_{\rm H_2}$ distributions of three samples--all the PGCCs, 793 high-latitude PGCCs, and 70 HLPCs--are plotted as gray, blue and orange histograms in Figure\,\ref{fig:stats}, respectively.
+70 HLPCs has been evenly sampled in the $N_{\rm H_2}$ space, ensuring a similar distribution with its parent sample, 793 HL PGCCs.
+More importantly, the studied sample includes the densest clumps at the high-column-density end ($N_{\mathrm{H}_2}>2.0\times10^{21}$\,cm$^{-2}$).
+Considering that the denser clumps should be more likely to produce dense cores, we have covered the complete HLPCs where dense cores could form.

 Three regions with relatively higher column density, namely the Orion Frontier, the MBM 12 Complex, and the L134 Complex, are further zoomed in with subpanels in Figure\,\ref{fig:HLP_Distribution}.
 The HLPCs therein correspond to those at the high-density end as mentioned above.
 The Orion Frontier contains the dark cloud L1642, which together with the MBM 12 Complex are two famous HL clouds that have confirmed star-forming activity \citep{2014A&A...563A.125M}.
-The L134 complex is another region containing several HLPCs, including the widely studied dark cloud L183 \citep{Lee1999Catalog,Lee2001Infall,Juvela2002L183,Pagani2003L183}.
+The L134 Complex is another region containing several HLPCs, including the widely studied dark cloud L183 \citep{Lee1999Catalog,Lee2001Infall,Juvela2002L183,Pagani2003L183}.